HarbourMasters/Shipwright/BUILDING.md

 # If you need to clean the project you can run
 & 'C:\Program Files\CMake\bin\cmake.exe' --build .\build\x64 --target clean

+# If you need to regenerate the asset headers to check them into source
+& 'C:\Program Files\CMake\bin\cmake.exe' --build .\build\x64 --target ExtractAssetsHeaders
 ```

 ### Developing SoH